Jarvis-Consulting-Group/jarvis_data_eng-RaminSamii/README.md

 # Ramin Sami .
 Jarvis Consulting

-I am a highly motivated software engineer with a solid educational background, passionate about the field of software development.
-I am currently seeking an exciting and challenging position where I can utilize my skills and expertise in designing and implementing innovative solutions.
-With a strong foundation in software engineering principles and hands-on experience in various programming languages, I am confident in my ability to contribute to the success of any development project.
+I am a highly motivated software engineering graduate from Ontario Tech University with a fundamental knowledge of software design, development, and testing.
+I started learning Java earlier in high school.
+Being the only girl in my programming class was a huge motivation for me to keep moving forward.
+Throughout my degree, I designed and developed projects incorporating data structures, artificial intelligence, and embedded systems that I am proud of.
+I once created a Python program using TensorFlow which allowed the user to generate an outfit by type.
+The model was trained using Keras API to classify images.
+I enjoy developing games on Python, Java, and C# in my free time.
+A few games I'm exceptionally proud of are Snake Game, Whack-A-Mole, Tic-Tac-Toe, and Sudoku.
+With a strong foundation in software engineering principles and hands-on experience in various programming languages.
 I am eager to collaborate with talented individuals and contribute to a team-driven environment that fosters creativity and growth.

 ## Skills

-**Proficient:** Java, Linux/Bash, RDBMS/SQL, Agile/Scrum, Git
+**Proficient:** Java, Python, RDBMS/SQL, Agile/Scrum, Git

-**Competent:** Python, JavaScript/TypeScript, HTML, CSS/Bootstrap, ReactJS
+**Competent:** Linux/Bash, JavaScript/TypeScript, HTML, CSS/Bootstrap, ReactJS, Jira

 **Familiar:** JQuery, Kotlin, C#, C/C++, PHP